Resources About Esau

 The Jacob/Esau birthright deal seems to be superstitious nonsense.

-God is not obligated to honor contract deals by liars …
+God is not obligated to honor contract deals by liars and …

 Well Edward, I’m a little surprised by your question because this is not superstition.